canonical/cloud-init/doc/rtd/reference/datasources/nocloud.rst

 Configuration files can be provided to cloud-init over unsecured FTP or alternatively with FTP over TLS.
-To tell cloud-init the URL to use, arguments must be passed to the instance via the kernel commandline or SMBIOS serial number.
+To tell cloud-init the URL to use, arguments must be passed to the instance via the kernel command line or SMBIOS serial number.
 This argument might look like: ::

   ds=nocloud;s=ftps://10.42.42.42/cloud-init/configs/